parkerbleam/parkerbleam.github.com/me/index.md

 layout: about
 ---

-Hello, my name is Parker Bleam.
+My name is Parker Bleam.
 I do Data Science and programming at a company in Charlottesville, Virginia called Elder Research.

 # Things I Like